 You can produce excellent video with the video you probably already have in your pocket; a smartphone.
-The problem with these tends to be sound: if you’re more than three feet away from the sound source, the sound quality is substandard.
-Luckily you can always use an external microphone if sound quality is an issue.
+The problem with these tends to be sound.
+If you’re more than three feet away from the subject, the sound quality will be substandard.
+Luckily, you can always use an external microphone if sound quality is an issue.

-2. Camera bag.
+2. Camera bag

 This will carry your essentials for every shoot.
 It should be padded and waterproof, with lots of compartments for keeping your bits and pieces organized.

-3. Backup essentials.
+3. Backup essentials

-You’re going to need a supply of at least one spare camera battery, one spare memory card, and a battery charger or power cord just in case.
+There’s nothing worse than trying to turn on your camera, and realizing it’s battery is dead.
+You’re going to need at least one spare camera battery, one spare memory card, and a battery charger or power cord just in case.

-5. Shotgun mic.
+5. Shotgun mic

-A shotgun microphone is highly directional, and produces high-quality sound in a variety of environments, including both indoors or outdoors, in close range or at a wider distance.
+A shotgun microphone is highly directional, and produces good quality sound in a variety of environments, including both indoors or outdoors, in close range or at a wider distance.
 A shotgun is the type of mic you see used on Hollywood film sets (typically on a boom), and the smaller versions are affordable.

-6. Boom Pole.
+6. Boom Pole

-7. Umbrella lights.
+7. Umbrella lights

-8. Extension cord.
+8. Extension cord

 A high-quality extension cord will only run you about $30, and this can save you when you realize you’re running out of battery and you’re too far from a power source.
 It happens more than you’d think.

-9. Editing workstation.
+9. Editing workstation

-10. Video editing software.
+10. Video editing software